We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-According to Claude T. Moorman, director of sports medicine at Duke University Medical Center, shin splints are more of a cumulative stress disorder than an injury.
-The repeated pounding and stress on the bones, muscles, and joints of the lower legs prevent your body from being able to naturally repair and restore itself (Scientific American, 2004).
+Shin splints is a cumulative stress disorder.
+Repeated pounding and stress on the bones, muscles, and joints of the lower legs prevents your body from being able to naturally repair and restore itself.

-The pain associated with shin splint results from excessive amounts of force on the shinbone and the tissues that attach the shinbone to the muscles surrounding it.
-The muscles swell and the pressure against the bone causes pain and inflammation.
+The pain associated with shin splints results from excessive amounts of force on the shin bone and the tissues attaching the shin bone to the muscles surrounding it.

 - muscle weakness in the thighs or buttocks